Roof Tent Rental

 Included gear

-Check whether bedding, ladder, awning, camp kitchen, stove, chairs, cooler, water storage, and recovery gear are included.
+Check whether the ladder, mattress, bedding, awning, camp kitchen, stove, chairs, cooler, water storage, lighting, and basic tools are included.

 Weather and campsite rules

 Roof tents are exposed camping setups.
-Confirm campground rules, wind/rain expectations, and where setup is allowed.
+Confirm campground rules, wind and rain expectations, quiet-hour setup limits, and where overnight deployment is allowed.

 Road restrictions

 Overland styling does not guarantee off-road permission.
-Provider terms decide roads, recovery, tires, insurance, and damage exposure.
+Provider terms decide unpaved roads, beach driving, recovery, tires, protection coverage, and damage responsibility.

 What to check before choosing a roof tent